microsoft/vscode-tools-for-ai/docs/quickstart-00-project-from-azuremachinelearning-gallery.md

-# Creating project from Azure Marchine Learning Gallery
+# Quickstart: create an AI project from Azure Marchine Learning Gallery in Visual Studio Code

 ## Exploring project samples
 Visual Studio Code Tools for AI comes with a Sample Explorer via integration with Azure Machine Learning.
 The Sample Explorer makes it easy to discover samples and try them with only a few clicks.